|Preview host||Hello! |

-We are veggie-centric: this means we eat very little meat or fish, and are very welcoming to vegetarians and vegans.
-We are happy to host meat eaters, but not if they expect to eat meat more than about once a week.
+We are veggie-centric: we eat little meat or fish, and we welcome vegetarians and vegans.
+We can host meat eaters, but they won't eat meat every day!
+Wwoofers must be able to cook for themselves sometimes.

 juice company.
 I have just started and it's very exciting times.
-I have support from my father and my family/ friends however they work and I am in need of a willing volunteer for an great and positive learning opportunity which could lead to further opportunities with us if you like.
+I have support from my family/ friends however they work and I am in need of a willing volunteer for an great and positive learning opportunity which could lead to further opportunities with us if you like.

 We make fresh apple juice with nothing added.

 We are doing food festivals on the weekends.

 Looking for someone who can embrace this opportunity, who is positive, physically able and must be able to drive.
 Ideally interested in learning, hard work and looking to be part of the business.
 Ideally 18-50 years old but nothing set in stone.

 This is a great opportunity to join a fun, positive, friendly up and coming business interacting with the general public.